smashdevcode/getting-started-with-aspnet-core/demos.md

 ## TODO

-* Setup code snippets

 * Practice with no internet connectivity
  * Can I have completed, restored versions of the demos???

 ## Prep

-* Create new repo
-* Clone to both Windows and macOS
-* Copy and paste a copy of the demos to the desktops of each machine
-* Open the snippets doc in Sublime on each machine
+* Disable power saving features
+* Turn off notifications
+* Open Powershell, set font size, and browse to the desktop folder

 ## Creating a Simple App using the .NET CLI